6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 • If you can, bring someone along who can help keep you calm

-• Bring distractions or comfort items if you need to, such as music, movies, blankets, etc.
+• Bring distractions or comfort items, such as music, movies, blankets, etc.

 • Do not be afraid to ask questions

 Contact us before your next appointment so we can help accommodate you.
 You can also meet us and tour our office before your dental visit.
-You will meet our dentists and see the exam rooms during this tour.
+During this tour, you will meet our dentists and see the exam rooms.
 We will also explain how routine visits work and what to expect during examinations and cleaning.

 Schedule a Pain-Free Dental Appointment